dragonprojects/dragonprojects/dragoncraft/bedrock.md

 ## macOS and Linux support
 Though Minecraft: Java Edition is the only version of Minecraft that officially supports macOS and Linux, using a community-provided tool called "Minecraft Bedrock Launcher", you can run Bedrock Edition on these platforms as well.

+> You cannot use the macOS version of Minecraft: Education Edition to play with Minecraft: Bedrock Edition players, despite both games using the same engine.
+{.is-danger}

 macOS users should download the application [here](https://mrarm.io/r/mcpelauncher-osx) and drag it to their Applications folder.
 Linux users are advised to install Minecraft Bedrock Launcher using Flatpak.